brainstormforce/wp-spectra/README.md

 * Improvement: Popup Builder - Moved page-level settings into block-level panels.
 * Fix: Forms - Resolved an issue wherein the submit button would not take the padding set in the customizer.
 * Fix: Call To Action - Resolved an issue wherein the line-height of the title would not appear responsive in the frontend.
+* Fix: Inline Notice - Updated inconsistent default padding and removed unwanted top-margin in the editor and the frontend.

 ### 2.7.3 - MONDAY, 31st JULY 2023 ###
 * Improvement: Core Blocks - Enhanced the reusable block functionality for all Core Blocks, with the exception of the Container.